mohitpatel4889/todo/README.md

 ```

 ## Endpoints
-**/** endpoint will display Hello World!
+#**/** endpoint will display Hello World!
-**/todo** endpoint will list all current Visible and Non Completed Todos
+#**/todo** endpoint will list all current Visible and Non Completed Todos

 ## Functionalities
 This Application uses ejs for UI rendering

-Todo will be ordered based on ids
+Todo will be ordered based on ids <br />
-Edit Button will allow to edit todo and save
+Edit Button will allow to edit todo and save<br />
-Delete Button will allow to delete todo from the list
+Delete Button will allow to delete todo from the list  <br />

 # Consideration
-.However it can be further implemented to sort by due
+Sorting can be done by priority or due date  <br />
-Filters can be added to show completed todos or past todos
+Filters can be added to show completed todos or past todos <br />
-Delete can be soft delete by  using isVisible flag
+Delete can be soft delete by  using isVisible flag <br />
 Factory can be used to create sample todos

 ## Authentication
-#Todo: Authentication to be implemented for this application
+#Todo: Authentication to be implemented for this application <br />
 #Todo: Third party authentication can bs used such as google, facebook, etc...

 ## Change Events or Event Log